 - a.
-Enhance the Inventory of the town's important natural communities, wildlife habitat and corridors and add other significant information missing from the Inventory. - b.
-Create 'Special Features Overlay Map' to guide development decisions on projects that could otherwise fragment contiguous forest blocks and significant wildlife corridors. - c.
-Promote and support efforts by landowners, land trusts, state and federal agencies, and other organizations to conserve corridors, important habitats and the locations of rare and uncommon species. - d.
+Enhance the Inventory of the town's important natural communities, wildlife habitat and habitat connectors and add other significant information missing from the Inventory. - b.
+Create 'Special Features Overlay Map' to guide development decisions on projects that could otherwise fragment forest blocks and significant habitat connectors.
+Promote and support efforts by landowners, land trusts, state and federal agencies, and other organizations to conserve corridors, important habitats and the locations of rare and uncommon species. - c.
 Encourage landowner participation in state, federal and other conservation programs.